rehanift/engine.js/examples/get_repos/readme.md

 This example demonstrates how to provide asynchronous functions in a task's context.
+We provide a function `get_repos_for(user, cb)` in the context which arbitrary user-code can call.
+The `get_repos_for()` function calls the Github REST API and calls `cb` with an array of the specified user's Github repos.

 Running the example
 -------------------